 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-romance, urban fantasy that was published by Pocket Star on September 27, 2011 and has 409 pages.
+romance, urban fantasy in Paperback edition that was published by Pocket Star on September 27, 2011 and has 409 pages.

 Explore it on Goodreads or Amazon.